-- Influenza season has begun, and flu activity is low. - ILI activity is highest in the 0-4-year age group. - Washoe County, Region 9, and US ILI are below baselines. - Routine annual influenza vaccination is recommended for ALL persons aged 6 months or older, as long as there are no contraindications.
+- Influenza activity is low locally and nationally, but there continues to be slight increases in most parts of the country. - Washoe County ILI remained below both the Nevada and Region 9 baselines. - ILI activity is highest in the 0-4-year age group. - The most frequently identified influenza virus type reported by public health laboratories locally and nationally continues to be influenza A(H1N1). - Influenza vaccination is recommended for ALL persons aged 6 months or older (as long as there are no contraindications).

-^{}For definition and specifics on metrics summarized, please refer to corresponding sections.
+\For definition and specifics on metrics summarized, please refer to corresponding sections.